yueliu1999/Dink-Net/README.md

 ## Citations

-If you find this repository helpful, please cite our papers.
+If you find this repository helpful, please cite our paper.

 ```
 @inproceedings{Dink-Net,